bareos/bareos/docs/manuals/en/new_main_reference/source/chapter06/tutorial.rst

 Creating the Pool is automatically done when the |bareosDir| starts, so if you understand Pools, you can skip to the next section.

 When you run a backup job, one of the things that Bareos must know is what Volumes to use.
 Instead of specifying a Volume (tape) directly, you specify which Pool of Volumes you want Bareos to consult when it wants a Volume for writing backups.
-Bareos will select the first available Volume from the Pool that is appropriate for the **Storage**:sup:`Dir`:sub:`Job`\  you have specified for the Job being run.
+Bareos will select the first available Volume from the Pool that is appropriate for the :config:option:`dir/job/Storage`\  you have specified for the Job being run.
 When a volume has filled up with data, Bareos will change its
 **VolStatus** from **Append** to **Full**, and then Bareos will use the next volume and so on.
 If no appendable Volume exists in the Pool, the Director will attempt to recycle an old Volume.
 For details, please read the :ref:`RecyclingChapter` chapter.

 If there are still no appendable Volumes available, Bareos will send a message requesting the operator to create an appropriate Volume.